San Francisco Opera commissions Huang Ruo's `The Monkey King' for 2025 premiere, based on novel | News Channel 3-12

 Kim conducts Wagner’s “Tristan und Isolde” with Simon O’Neill and Anja Kampe starting Oct.
 19 in a Paul Curran staging first seen at Venice’s Teatro La Fenice in 2012.

 Eve-Maud Hubeaux makes her American opera debut in Bizet’s “Carmen” starting Nov.
-13 with Jonathan Tetelman and conductor Benjamin Manis in a revival of Francesca Zambello’s 2019 production.
+13 with Jonathan Tetelman and conductor Benjamin Mani in a revival of Francesca Zambello’s 2019 production.

 The summer 2025 schedule includes a revival of John Caird’s staging of Puccini’s “La Bohème” (June 3) and a new-to-San Francisco staging of Mozart’s “Idomeneo” (June 14) by Lindy Hume, first seen at Opera Australia last year.
 The summer 2025 schedule is down from three productions in this upcoming summer.